Sigma Iota: Predecessor

 Sigma Iota originated from La Estrella de Oro, a secret society and social club for Spanish-American students that was formed on February 27, 1903, at Louisiana State University.
 Its eleven founders were one freshman, eight sub-freshmen, and two senior classmen of Cuban and Mexican descent, including Oscar Emilio Crabb Pacetti, Ernesto "Earnest" Juan Jose Geronimo Ferro, Robusteano Bernardo Ferro, Amito Freire, Francisco Freire, Alberto "Albert Gomez" Cecelio Larrieu Torres, John Clement Lombard, Ferdinand Vito Lopez, Edgardo Gregorio Rabel, Emilio Jose Rabel, and Charles Ramond Villa.
 Lopez and Crabb, the seniors, were the founding president and vice president, respectively.

-The society rebranded itself briefly as La Colonia Hispano-Americana, on November 27, 1904, with its membership expanding to 24 active members, inclulding individuals from Costa Rica, Spain, and Puerto Rico.
+The society rebranded itself briefly as La Colonia Hispano-Americana, on November 27, 1904, with its membership expanding to 24 active members, including individuals from Costa Rica, Spain, and Puerto Rico.
 The rebranded society's first president was Costa Rican Antonio Ramon Güell Gutiérrez, who would be heavily involved with the growth of the organization in the subsequent years.

 La Colonia Hispano-Americano changed its name to Sociedad Hispano-Americana in December 1904 and gained recognition from the university as a fraternity.
 Its purpose was the encourage students of Spanish descent to seek a college education in the United States.
 Its motto was Omne Rarum Carum, meaning "Everything Rare is Dear".
 Membership in the society continued to be limited to students of Spanish descent who were from North or South America.
 By June 1906, the society had added chapters at Iowa State University and the University of Iowa.
 (Note: It appears that the two Iowa chapters were dormant before the establishment of Sigma Iota.
 These chapters are not included in a chapter roll in the 1914 LSU Gumbo Yearbook.)
 Starting in 1910, it began presenting the Sociedad Hispano-Americana Medal to a graduating student for proficiency in Spanish.